 Many people spend as much as they earn, no matter how much they bring home in take-home pay.
 When you first get your raise, you may be surprised that you go through your money just as quickly as you did before you got the raise.

-You could find yourself in the situation where you make a good salary, but somehow you are still struggling.
-No matter how much you earn, you should stick to a monthly budget to ensure that you don’t spend everything you earn and that you stick to your financial goals, not just spend all the extra money you’re earning.
+You could find yourself in a situation where you make a good salary, but somehow you are still struggling to meet your financial obligations.
+No matter how much you earn, you should stick to a monthly budget to ensure that you don’t spend everything you earn and that you are still working toward your financial goals.

-While you may want to splurge that first paycheck after a raise, it’s important to adjust, and stick to, a workable budget.
+While you may want to splurge after receiving your first paycheck, post-raise, it's important to stick to your budget.
 Once you have figured out your take-home pay, you can create a solid budget, which can prevent you from feeling like you have nothing to show for your hard work.
 You could also earmark that extra money and put it toward a bigger financial goal, like getting out of debt or hitting a major savings goal, or even buying a home.

-If you were underemployed, you may finally be making enough to get by, but you still need to a tight budget until you get your finances back on track.
-This can take work and time, but doing it now will make it easier to focus on your career and other areas of your life in the future.
+If you were underemployed, you may finally be making enough to get by, but you still need to stick to a tight budget until you get your finances back on track.

 Once you get a promotion or raise, it’s important to continue to work hard and keep a positive attitude, both things that likely earned you a raise in the first place.
 It can only help you continue to move up in the company and increase your earning power.

 Also keep in mind that no job is ever guaranteed, even if you recently received a raise.
 So it’s always a good idea to be prepared to change jobs and keep all of your skills current.
-Also, be sure your emergency fund can cover at least 6 months of living expenses, that way if you ever do lose your job down the line, you won’t be forced to go into debt to stay afloat.
+Also, be sure your emergency fund can cover at least six months of living expenses.
+That way if you ever do lose your job down the line, you won’t be forced to go into debt to stay afloat.